marlow17/PredictingGroundReactionForces/README.md

 - makeFigure3:Wrapper for Figure3
 - makeFigureS4: Wrapper for FigureS4
 - makeFigureS123: Wrapper for Figure2S

-### network
+- network
   - checkESNtoolbox: Check for and acquire the ESNToolbox by M. Lukoševičius.
   - evalESN: wrapper for evaluateESN
   - evaluateESN: wrapper for test_esn from the ESNToolbox
   - initESN: Fixing parameters for the reservoir computer.
 Change any parameters here
   - initializeESN: wrapper for generate_esn from the ESNToolbox
   - removeTransient: Remove transient samples from target/prediction data
   - trainESN: wrapper for train_esn from the ESNToolbox
   - TrainValidateTest: Function to train, validate, and test the reservoir computer based on input data

-### preprocessing
+- preprocessing
   - extractEpochs: Segment data based on epochs
   - prepareData: Pre-process input and target data according to specified in publication
   - processData: Pre-process the acceleration data

-### analysis
+- analysis
   - descriptiveStats: Compute mean value and standard deviation of estimated errors
   - estimateEvents: Function to estimate events based on vertical ground reaction forces
   - eventError: Function to estimate event detection errors across trials
   - GRFerror: Function to estimate R2 and epsilon between predicted and target vertical GRF
   - MAE: Calculates the mean absolute error between events [predicted and target]
   - splitData: Function to split data into train, validate, and test-sets using either continuous or segmented data

-### graphics
+- graphics
   - Figure2: Produce Fig. 2 from above-mentioned publication
   - Figure2S: Produce Fig. S2 from above-mentioned publication
   - Figure3: Produce Fig. 3 from above-mentioned publication
   - plotPrediction: Plot of segmented strides of vertical GRF [predicted and target]
   - storeFigures: Save figures in respective formats

-### misc
+- misc
   - eventInspection: Can be used to visually inspect event detection algorithms
   - eventSanityCheck: Check for agreement between number of events detected in predicted and target data
   - reportLMO: Report output of LMO cross-validation
   - reportStats: Report output of statistical analyses

+## Dataset

+Dataset [walk+run.mat] contains 18 trials each with 3D shank accelerometer data, vertical ground reaction data, condition, and sampling rate.
+Accelerometer data is organised in x, y, z coordinates with x being vertical direction, y being medio-lateral direction, and z being the forwards direction.